Professional and competitive riders at all levels are increasingly using a psychological element in their training.

 competition.
 In 2021 I have completed training with Centre 10 in Advanced Psychology for Equestrians.
 This has added hugely to my existing qualifications and experience and my clients are already benefitting from this additional training.

 I am happy to work with you alongside your trainer or coach in order to help you achieve your goals and perform to the best of your and your horse’s ability.

 Working together we will cover all aspects of the psychological side of your riding looking at:

 - Plus any other aspects of performance which are personal to you.

 Just get in touch to discuss your need and to find out more.

-I am delighted to work with eventer Jodie Neill on a sponsorship basis and Jodie recently had the following to say after beginning our work together.
+I was delighted to work, for several years, with eventer Jodie Neill on a sponsorship basis and Jodie recently had the following to say about our work together.

 “Safe to say the work I have been doing with Jane over the winter certainly paid off in our first event of the season!

 I have your typical perfectionist personality; on the positive side I’m driven, dedicated, persistent, on the negative side I’m self-critical and approval seeking.

 Through the change of mindset work I have been doing with Jane and the visualisation we have been working on, I am learning to accept and embrace my personality traits, and use them for the better.